KarolDuracz/scratchpad/bootloader_x86/tianocore EDK2/README.md

 <br />
 <br />
 <br />
 Everything below is a first attempt to install EDK2 and run something like Hello World.
 But just below there are links to videos with good guides on how to install EDK2.
-More spam than what is actually needed, but also review.
+More spam than what is actually needed, but read this also.
 <br />
 <br />
 <br />